jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Pricing/Price-Overview.md

 # Price overview

-The instance prices of the Cloud Physical Server mainly include the Cloud Physical Server price and EIP price.
+The instance prices of the Cloud Physical Server mainly include the Cloud Physical Server price and public IP price.

 ## Cloud Physical Server Price